GOOD DENTAL HYGIENE FOR WOMEN

 Menstruation And Oral Health In The Marble Falls Area

 Monthly hormone fluctuations and the resulting increased salivary proteins make women prone to bad breath just prior to their monthly cycles.
 To combat this, encourage our Horseshoe Bay clients to brush more diligently, floss more carefully, use a tongue scraper after each meal, and use a chlorine-stabilized alcohol-free mouth rinse every five hours.

 Regular Dental Hygiene Is Important While Pregnant

-A mother's dental health impacts not only her oral health but the health of her unborn child's developing teeth as early as six weeks after conception.
+A mother’s dental health impacts not only her oral health but the health of her unborn child’s developing teeth as early as six weeks after conception.
 Increases in gingivitis, plaque, and non-cancerous pregnancy tumors of the mouth are blamed on surging hormones.
 Maintaining good dental hygiene is essential for women of child bearing age because periodontal disease can result in low-birth-weight-babies or pre-term births.
 The often painless, silent, and undetected disease affects 800,000 Americans annually, and an estimated 18 percent of low-weight births may be brought on by periodontal disease.
-Dr. Greg and Dr. Mendy Ritchie encourage their patients in the Burnet area who are pregnant to have a thorough cleaning during the first trimester and a short check up in each of the following trimesters.
+Dr. Greg Ritchie encourages his patients in the Burnet area who are pregnant to have a thorough cleaning during the first trimester and a short check up in each of the following trimesters.

 Why Is Oral Health Important For Older Women In Marble Falls?